 Let’s get started:

 How Does Embroidery Digitizing Work?

-Digitization is considered to be an art as all about the effective presentation of design.
-The composition of an artwork can be simple or very complex.
-Here digitizer plays an important role in evaluating the design complication, its size, placement, fabric, thread, etc. before execution.
+Digitization is considered to be an art as all about the effective presentation of design and the composition of an artwork can be simple or very complex.
+Here digitizer plays an important role in evaluating the design complication, its size, placement, fabric, and thread, etc. before execution.